Calcium chloride: Hazards

-Although non-toxic in small quantities when wet, the strongly hygroscopic properties of the non-hydrated salt present some hazards.
-Calcium chloride can act as an irritant by desiccating moist skin.
+Although the salt is non-toxic in small quantities when wet, the strongly hygroscopic properties of non-hydrated calcium chloride present some hazards.
+It can act as an irritant by desiccating moist skin.
 Solid calcium chloride dissolves exothermically, and burns can result in the mouth and esophagus if it is ingested.
 Ingestion of concentrated solutions or solid products may cause gastrointestinal irritation or ulceration.

 Consumption of calcium chloride can lead to hypercalcemia.

 Properties

 Calcium chloride dissolves in water, producing chloride and the aquo complex [Ca(H2O)6](2+).
 In this way, these solutions are sources of "free" calcium and free chloride ions.
 This description is illustrated by the fact that these solutions react with phosphate sources to give a solid precipitate of calcium phosphate:

 Calcium chloride has a very high enthalpy change of solution, indicated by considerable temperature rise accompanying dissolution of the anhydrous salt in water.
 This property is the basis for its largest-scale application.

+Aqueous solutions of calcium chloride tend to be slightly acidic due to the influence of the chloride ions on the hydrogen ion concentration in water.
+The slight acidity of calcium chloride solutions is primarily due to the increased ionic strength of the solution, which can influence the activity of hydrogen ions and lower the pH slightly.
+The pH of calcium chloride in aqueous solution is the following:

 Molten calcium chloride can be electrolysed to give calcium metal and chlorine gas:

 Preparation

 In much of the world, calcium chloride is derived from limestone as a by-product of the Solvay process, which follows the net reaction below:

 North American consumption in 2002 was 1,529,000 tonnes (3.37 billion pounds).
-In the US, most of calcium chloride is obtained by purification from brine.
+In the US, most calcium chloride is obtained by purification from brine.
 As with most bulk commodity salt products, trace amounts of other cations from the alkali metals and alkaline earth metals (groups 1 and 2) and other anions from the halogens (group 17) typically occur.

 Occurrence

 Calcium chloride occurs as the rare evaporite minerals sinjarite (dihydrate) and antarcticite (hexahydrate).
 Another natural hydrate known is ghiaraite – a tetrahydrate.
 The related minerals chlorocalcite (potassium calcium chloride, KCaCl3) and tachyhydrite (calcium magnesium chloride, Ca Mg2Cl6*12H2O) are also very rare.
-So is true for rorisite, CaClF (calcium chloride fluoride).
+The same is true for rorisite, CaClF (calcium chloride fluoride).